UWNETLAB/metaknowledge/_posts/docs/2015-11-26-metaknowledge.md

 <a name="drop_edges"></a><small></small>**[<ins>drop_edges</ins>]({{ site.baseurl }}{{ page.url }}#drop_edges)**(_grph, minWeight=-inf, maxWeight=inf, parameterName='weight', ignoreUnweighted=False, dropSelfLoops=False_):

-Returns a graph with edges whose weight is within the inclusive bounds of minWeight and maxWeight, i.e minWeight <= edges weight <= maxWeight, will throw a Keyerror if the graph is unweighted
+Modifies a graph dropping edges whose weight is not within the inclusive bounds of minWeight and maxWeight, i.e minWeight <= edges weight <= maxWeight, will throw a Keyerror if the graph is unweighted

 minWeight and maxWeight default to negative and positive infinity respectively so without specifying either the output should be the input